Joseangel15/ReactDigitalOceanHosting-Guide/README.md

 <details>
 <summary>A guide for hosting a ReactJS project using Digital Ocean services.
 In this guide users will learn:</summary>

-- how to find/create an SSH key
+- How to find/create a SSH key
-- prepare your React project for hosting
+- Prepare your React project for hosting
-- create a Digital Ocean droplet
+- Create a Digital Ocean droplet
-- connect to and access the droplet
+- Connect to and access the droplet
-- how to install node in your droplet for a server
+- How to install node in your droplet for as the server
-- how to install pm2 in your droplet to let your server run automatically
+- How to install pm2 in your droplet to let your server run automatically
-- create and edit environment variables on the drople
+- Create and edit environment variables on the droplet
-- create a virtual projects and build folder to run as your hosted site
+- Create a virtual project and build folder on your droplet to run as your hosted site
+- How to update your hosted project
+- How to redirect your websites to a domain name & HTTPS

 #### *As a Bonus Section I will continue to add relevant content.
 Currently I have add *How to Update Your Live Website* and I am working on *Adding a Domain Name to Your Website*.
 </details>